Luan-Farias/devnotes_PHP/README.md

 - body

 To test the api you can access `base_url/api/ping.php` ny GET method.
 The response will be a error(empty if all works), a result(error and result are default) with a pong equals true.

+To create a note you can access `base_url/api/insert.php` by the POST method, and in the body of the request may have a title and a body.
+So the response may be a error(empty if all works) and a result with the inserted note.